thomas-louvigne/LoveItAgain/exampleSite/content/posts/theme-documentation-content/index.en.md

 ## 5 Extended Markdown Syntax {#extended-markdown-syntax}

-**LoveIt** theme has some extended syntax elements for you to write articles.
+**LoveItAgain** theme has some extended syntax elements for you to write articles.

 ### Emoji Support